-The Francis Thomson Memorial Park, located just west of the downtown, contains a large playground area, modern restrooms and a bandstand.
+The Francis Thomson Memorial Park, located just west of the downtown, is Waterloo’s oldest park and our favorite outdoor gathering place.
+It contains a large playground area, modern restrooms and a bandstand.
 The park also has an open-air pavilion for use in warmer weather and an historic train depot for year-round use.
 Both are available to rent for reunions and other gatherings.

 The town has two other parks.
 Eagle Park, as it’s known by locals, was created on a vacant lot on Wayne Street by Boy Scouts and is a relaxing place to rest in the heart of the Town.
-Pankop Park is a neighborhood pocket park that was recently given to the Town.
-Soon a new pavilion, donated in part by Nucor Building Systems, will be constructed along with playground equipment.
+Pankop Park is a neighborhood pocket park that includes a pavilion, playground equipment and a large open greenspace.

-Two baseball diamonds, located on the east side of our Elementary School, serve our community.
 A bicycle-pedestrian trail connects Waterloo with the city of Auburn along County Road 427.
-DeKalb Middle and Senior High Schools are less than two miles south at the edge of town and the beginning of the trail.
+DeKalb Middle and Senior High Schools are less than two miles south at the edge of town along the trail.

 The Waterloo Park Board is currently working on designs and cost estimates for a new Veteran’s Park to be located by our water plant at the corner of Center and Walnut Streets-near Wayne Street.
 Ideas include digging a pond, building a small sledding hill, installing a fenced dog play area, and adding a memorial with benches, landscaping and trail circling the entire park.
 This park will connect to the Auburn-Waterloo bikeway too.
 Fundraising for the park begins soon!